-It's possible to find contentment even in the most difficult circumstances.
+It's possible to be happy even in the most difficult circumstances.
 How?
 Put happiness practices first.
-To do so, you can:
+By doing so, you can do two things:

-- recognize thought patterns (e.g. positive and negative thinking) and
+- Recognize thought patterns (e.g. positive and negative thinking).

 1. Just breathe (slowly!)